jopicornell/go-rest-api/README.md

 ## Start the project
 This project uses the new go modules.
 This means you should have installed the latest version of go.
-This brings the benefit (or drawback, if you are an old go developer 😜) that you could clone this repo in any folder of your system and run the `go mod download` and you should be done with dependencies.
+This brings the benefit that you could clone this repo in any folder of your system and run the `go mod download` and you should be done with dependencies.

 You should install and configure postgres to be able to run the migrations.
 After that run